aosman101/mini-lake-dbt-duckdb/README.md

 ## Tests (what CI runs)

-CI builds the project and runs all schema/data tests declared under `mini_lake/models/schema.yml`.
-Locally, you can replicate this with `dbt build` after seeding.
+CI compiles the project and executes all schema/data tests defined in `mini_lake/models/schema.yml`.
+You can replicate this locally using `dbt build` after seeding the database.

 ## License